zplu/zplu.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a Ph.D. student at the University of Maryland.
+I am a PhD student at the University of Maryland.
 My research applies machine learning and econometric methods to address marketing problems.

-I am a methodologist working on explainable AI and novel adaptation of research methods to marketing.
+I am a methodologist working on explainable AI and developing tools that offer novel approaches to marketing problems.
 Currently I am working on AI-generated customer journeys for consumer privacy protection, much like how large language models (LLMs) generate sentences.
 I am also interested in product assortment analysis using generative AI, and I am developing a tool for feature-free image-based assortment analysis.

 Before joining the PhD program, I received my background training in physics at Fudan University in Shanghai.
 I will be on the job market in the summer of 2025.